The Wall Ball station is the last station in a HYROX event. You’re nearly at the finish line, but there’s still a lot of work to do!

 – widen your stance to give you a nice strong base to work from and allow for a deeper squat

 – aim to not move your arms more often, or higher, than they need to for you to hit the target with the ball (the thinking here being that, for many people, the arms and shoulders are the weak points of the movement and likely to fail before the legs, though this will vary by athlete).
+Therefore, drive up with your legs, and think about guiding the wall with your arms.

 – when you have the ball in your hands, you want to keep it as close to the body as possible.
 Holding it out away from you will put extra pressure on the shoulders, and waste valuable energy.